KiFoundation/ki-networks/Mainnet/kichain-2/README.md

 ## Client upgrade

 **⚠️ Please be ready during the upgrade window.
-These steps should be performed after the node has stoped**
+These steps should be performed after the node has stopped**

 Check your current `ki-tools` version